JonFreer/WMCycleData/timescale/README.md

 ## Timescale

-There are 3 core tables COUNTS, COUNTERS and COUNTS_HOURLY
+There are 3 core tables COUNTS, COUNTERS, COUNTS_DAILY and COUNTS_WEEKLY

+Data is now aggregated hourly in the counts table

 The COUNTERS table stores:
 - Identity: the unique vivacity id of the table